AxizDesign/LeShade/README.md

 **Direct3D 8.0**

-Games using D3D 8.0 require specific environment variables to be set in the game launcher.
-Examples for Steam and Heroic are shown below:
+Games using D3D 8.0 require environment variables to be set in your launcher.
+Examples for Steam and Heroic:

 <div align="center">
 	<h4>Steam</h4>